universal-meaning-map/docs/readme.md

 These assumptions force digital information to be structured connected and nested in a different new way.
 It enables a new paradigm of computation and communication that revolves around the particular ontologies of each mind allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.

+## Communication efficiency

+Human conflict arises when there is miscommunication: when we lack context when we lack empathy when we misunderstand...
+If communication aims for a lossless transfer of information we miscommunicate all the time.

+Digital protocols are very good at exchanging data in a lossless form, but not good at exchanging `minformation`.

+If we understand `minformation` like a cloud of associations in one person's mind it becomes clear why digital communication is so hard.
+We are forced to "marshall" this cloud into a "linear" medium (text, voice, video...), and the space and time and language are limited.

+A similar thing happens when we try to understand complex information.
+The tools that we have to distil, transform, visualize and make sense of it do not map our cloud of associations.
+So, when we read, learn, study... we are constantly "marshalling" and "unmarshalling" information with tools creating an enormous mental overhead.

+In both cases, a lot of noise is added and a lot of information is not even expressed due to the limitations of the mediums.

+The approach of `Interplanetary mind-map` is to be able to recreate a map of the `mind` in a digital form.
+With this digital ontology, it becomes easier to make sense of digital information as we remove a lot of the "noise" that comes from using systems that are not adapted to our particular `mind`.
+While the system is still constrained and will never be able to represent what we have in our heads it can get much closer than the current tools.

+Now, we can share parts of this mind-map with others, so instead of simply using a word to refer to "car", we can share our entire cloud that a car represents, with all the associations that it has with it.

+We are enhancing communication efficiency because what we communicate carries "context", as opposed to just exchanging a "sign" that may have a very different meaning by the receiver.

+Instead of being forced to a "linear" medium we now have graphs, and while the consumption of the graph may be linear, it is now possible to explore all its branches to make sense of the differences between the emitter `minformation` and the receiver `minformation`

 ## Minformation terminology

 - `abstraction`: Is the atomic part of `minformation`.
 Anything that a `mind` can make sense of, can be encapsulated as an `abstraction`.
 It exists only in a particular `mind` at a given time.
 It can't ever be expressed nor represented fully.
-It is constantly changing as we add more associations to it.
+It is dynamic, constantly changing, as we add more associations to it.
 - `abstraction projection`: Is a representation attempt of an `abstraction`, it is inherently incomplete and distorted.
-- `abstraction intent`: A `abstraction` is ephemeral, it can be understood as the state of a concept in a given time for a given mind.
-The `abstraction intent` is an immutable container where this concept lives and is what we usually refer to in our daily communications.
+- `abstraction intent`: A `abstraction` is dynamic, it can be understood as the state of a concept in a given time for a given mind.
+The `abstraction intent` is a static container where this concept lives and is what we usually refer to in our daily communications.
 - `abstraction pointer`: Is what we use to refer to an `abstraction intent`.
 We do that all the time with symbols and words (signs), these are `abstraction pointers`.

 Example: